fmahadyBD/fmahadyBD/README.md

 <h3>

-  <p class="glowing-text"> I am Mahady Hasan Fahim.
-I am a student of computer science and engineering..
+  <p class="glowing-text"> I am a student of computer science and engineering..
 I am a programmer and a writer. </p>
   </h3>